BCV-Uniandes/ESCAPE/README.md

-The ESCAPE Dataset is publicly available for download.
+The ESCAPE Dataset is available for download.
 You can access the complete ESCAPE Database on [Harvard Dataverse](https://doi.org/10.7910/DVN/C69MCD).

 ___________